Skip to content

 # panic if handle has changed

-assert(handle == read(f"handles/{handle_name}"))
+assert(handle == read(f"handles/{handle_id}"))

 handle.pending_commit = None

-write(f"handles/{handle.name}", handle)
+write(f"handles/{handle.id}", handle)

 The Pull and Fetch Volume operations support incrementally pulling or fully fetching a Volume respectively.